SayamAlt/Shack-Labs-Data-Science-Internship-Tasks/README.md

 ## Techniques for Semantic Comparison of Amazon and Flipkart product names

-<p>Similarity measures that can be used for performing semantic comparison of two text documents are as follows:</p>
+<p>Appropriate techniques that can be adopted for performing semantic comparison of two text documents are as follows:</p>

 <ul>
   <li>Jaccard Index: Jaccard index, also known as Jaccard similarity coefficient,  treats the data objects like sets.
 It is defined as the size of the intersection of two sets divided by the size of the union.</li>